-A.6.
-PERIOD OF PERFORMANCE
+6. PERIOD OF PERFORMANCE

-The period of performance of any contract resulting from this RFP is tentatively scheduled to begin on or about August 1, 2024, and end on or about July 31, 2025.
+The period of performance of any contract resulting from this RFQQ is tentatively scheduled to begin on or about July 15, 2024, and end on or about August 31, 2025.
 The option to extend any contract resulting from this procurement shall be at the sole discretion of OSPI.

-As such, OSPI reserves the right to amend to extend the contract for three (3) additional contract years through 2025-26, 2026-27, and 2027-28.
+As such, OSPI reserves the right to amend to extend the contract for three (3) additional contract years, one year at a time, through 2027-2028.
 Decision to amend shall be based on sustained satisfactory performance as decided by the Contract Manager, successful completion of project objectives, and availability of funding.
 If OSPI provides a renewal notice to the Contractor, the Contractor shall be obligated to enter into a contract with the same fiscal obligations as the previous Contract year, provided that OSPI and Contractor shall negotiate any revision of additional services or goals beyond those encompassed in the previous Contract.

-Additional services that are appropriate to the scope of this RFP, as determined by OSPI, may be added to the resulting contract by a written amendment mutually agreed to and executed by both parties.
+Additional services that are appropriate to the scope of this RFQQ, as determined by OSPI, may be added to the resulting contract by a written amendment mutually agreed to and executed by both parties.

-A.7.
+A.6.
 FUNDING

-OSPI has budgeted an amount not to exceed one hundred thousand dollars (\$100,000) for this project; however, OSPI does not represent or guarantee any minimum purchase from the resulting contract.
+OSPI has budgeted an amount not to exceed one hundred eighty-five thousand dollars (\$185,000) for this project; however, OSPI does not represent or guarantee any minimum purchase from the resulting contract.
 Proposals in excess of this amount will be rejected as non-responsive and will not be evaluated.

-Any applicable mileage, meals, lodging, or other travel-related expenses, will be reimbursed in accordance with Washington State travel regulations established by the Office of Financial Management.
+Any applicable mileage, meals, lodging, or other travel-related expenses will be reimbursed in accordance with Washington State travel regulations established by the Office of Financial Management.